hutt94/TFNH/README.md

 ```
 to get the results.

-If you have any question, please contact Zhikai Hu at cszkhu@comp.hkbe.edu.hk.
+If you have any question, please contact Zhikai Hu at cszkhu@comp.hkbu.edu.hk.
 (If you are a Chinese, you can write an e-mail in Chinese.)

 If you find TFNH useful in your research, please consider citing: